ankane/secure-spreadsheet/README.md

 An alternative approach to secure your data is to create a password-protected ZIP archive.
 However, this leaves the data exposed after it’s unzipped.

+## Credits

+Thanks to [xlsx-populate](https://github.com/dtjohnson/xlsx-populate) for providing the encryption and password protection.

 ## History

 View the [changelog](https://github.com/ankane/secure-spreadsheet/blob/master/CHANGELOG.md)